Branching processes with interactions: the subcritical cooperative regime: Introduction and main results.

 The above relationship is known as {\it moment duality} and appears between many interesting branching processes with interactions and frequency processes that arise in population genetics.
-For instance, Athreya and Swart \cite{AS} considered the following moment duality: let $\rho, c,d\ge 0$ and denote by $C=(C_t, t\ge 0)$ for the process that counts the number of particles of the branching-coalescing process defined by the initial value $C_0=n$ and the following dynamics; each particle splits into two particles at rate $\rho$, each particle dies at rate $d$ and each ordered pair of particles coalesce into one particle at rate $c$.
+For instance, Athreya and Swart \cite{AS} considered the following moment duality: let $\rho, c,d\in \mathbb{R}_{+, 0}$ and denote by $C=(C_t, t\in \mathbb{R}_{+, 0})$ for the process that counts the number of particles of the branching-coalescing process defined by the initial value $C_0=n$ and the following dynamics; each particle splits into two particles at rate $\rho$, each particle dies at rate $d$ and each ordered pair of particles coalesce into one particle at rate $c$.
 All these events occur independently of each other.
 The authors in \cite{AS} called this process as the $(1, \rho,c,d)$-braco-process.
-Note that the braco-process is also a particular case of the logistic branching process with parameter $c, d\ge 0$, $\pi_1=\rho$ and $\pi_i=0$ for all $i>1$.
-Its dual process $X=(X_t, t\ge 0)$ is the unique strong solution taking values in $[0,1]$ of the SDE
+Note that the braco-process is also a particular case of the logistic branching process with parameters $c, d, \pi_1=\rho$ and $\pi_i=0$ for all $i\in \mathbb{N}\setminus\{1\}$.
+Its dual process $X=(X_t, t\in\mathbb{R}_{+,0})$ is the unique strong solution taking values in $[0,1]$ of the SDE

-where $B$ denotes a standard Brownian motion.
+where $x_0\in[0,1]$ and $B$ is a standard Brownian motion.
 Athreya and Swart called this process the resampling-selection process with selection rate $\rho$, resampling rate $c$ and mutation rate $d$ or shortly the $(1,\rho,c,d)$-resem-process.
 In particular, they observed the following moment duality

-where $\E_x$ and $\mathbf{E}_n$ denote the expectations of $X$ starting from $x$ and $C$ starting from $n$ individuals, respectively.
-Recently, Alkemper and Hutzenthaler \cite{AH} derived a unified stochastic picture for the moment duality between the reseampling-selection model with the branching coalescing particle process of Athreya and Swart.
+where $\mathbb{E}_x$ and $\mathbf{E}_n$ denote the expectations of $X$ starting from $x$ and $C$ starting from $n$ individuals, respectively.
+Recently, Alkemper and Hutzenthaler \cite{AH} derived a unified stochastic picture for the moment duality between the resampling-selection model with the branching coalescing particle process of Athreya and Swart.
 It is important to note that the previous duality relationships include the moment duality between the Wright-Fisher diffusion and the so-called Kingman's coalescent.

 Other type of duality relationships have been considered for haploid population models and two-sex population models by M\"ohle \cite{mohle1} and for the Wright-Fisher diffusions with $d$-types and the Moran model (both in presence and absence of mutation) by Carinci et al. \cite{CGGR}.